 God’s Word brought a great conviction of sins upon the people.
-Consequently, they humbled themselves before God, wept for their sins, and confessed and repented of their sins.
+Consequently, they humbled themselves before God, wept for their sins, and confessed and repented.

 Their leaders had to comfort them, saying, “This day is holy to the LORD your God; do not mourn nor weep.”
 For all the people wept, when they heard the words of the Law.”
 (Neh.
 8:9).

-This is what I refer to as “the Water Gate experience.”
+I want to refer to this as “the Water Gate experience.”

-It should be of a great concern to us today if the public reading, preaching and teaching of God’s Word in our churches is not having such a profound or transformative effect upon the people.
+It should be of great concern to us today if the public reading, preaching, and teaching of God’s Word in our churches is not having such a profound or transformative effect on the people.

 Could it be that God’s Word has now lost its efficacy?

-Could it be that the inherent transformational power of God’s Word has diminished in our generation?
+Could the inherent transformational power of God’s Word have diminished in our generation?

-Something is definitely wrong somewhere and it behooves us to find out!
+Something is wrong somewhere, and it behooves us to find out!

-God’s Word is still quick and living, active, effective and powerful, and sharper than any two-edged sword (Heb.
+God’s Word is still quick, living, active, effective, powerful, and sharper than any two-edged sword (Heb.
 4:12).
 The Word of God is still like fire and hammer that can consume and break stony hearts into pieces (Jer.
 23:29).
 The Word of God still lives and abides forever (1 Pet.
 1:23).

-The history and Scripture provide us with ample testimonies confirming the unchanging nature, power and efficacy of God’s Word.
+The history and Scripture provide ample testimonies confirming God’s Word’s unchanging nature, power, and efficacy.

-Why then is God’s Word not producing “the Water Gate experience” in our generation today?
+Why is God’s Word not producing “the Water Gate experience” in our generation today?

-If we believe and agree that God’s Word has not lost its inherent power or diminished in its convicting and transformative power, then, if we are not seeing people convicted of their sins and transformed as we read, preach and teach God’s word today; the problem is certainly with us handling, preaching and teaching God’s Word.
+If we believe and agree that God’s Word has not lost its inherent power or diminished in its convicting and transformative power, then if we are not seeing people convicted of their sins and transformed as we read, preach, and teach God’s word today; then, the problem is with us handling, preaching, and teaching God’s Word.

-Perhaps, the problem is with the way we handle, preach or teach God’s Word today!
+Perhaps, the problem is with how we handle, preach, or teach God’s Word today!